Transgender Day of Remembrance

 1) How did Transgender Day of Remembrance come to be?

-On the 28 of November, 1998, Rita Hester was stabbed to death in her apartment for the crime of being her authentic self: a beautiful transgender woman.
-Rita was a confident woman who knew her identity from an early age, and who would never shy away from who she knew she was.
+On Nov.
+28, 1998, Rita Hester was stabbed to death in her apartment for the crime of being her authentic self: a beautiful transgender woman.
+Hester was a confident woman who knew her identity from an early age, and who would never shy away from who she knew she was.
 That is what cost her her life.
-Like countless other murders of transgender people, the odds were that Rita’s murder would be ignored and forgotten.
-The crime was never solved and the press forgot about it after a few weeks, but this time the transgender community decided it would not let the murder be forgotten.
-This is the story of how Transgender Day of Remembrance (TDOR) came to be:
+Unfortunately, like other countless murders of transgender people, the odds were that Rita Hester’s murder would be ignored and forgotten.
+Indeed, the crime was never solved, and the press forgot about it after a few weeks.
+However, the transgender community was not about to let this be forgotten.

-Inspired by Hester’s murder, Gwendolyn Ann Smith created a web project the same year called Remembering Our Dead to honor transgender homicide victims.
+Inspired by Hester’s murder, Gwendolyn Ann Smith, a transgender woman from the San Francisco Bay Area, created a web project called Remembering Our Dead as a way to honor transgender homicide victims.
 The project gathered the stories of transgender people from around the world who were murdered out of hate.
-The list is still available, and it documents the lost lives to transphobia all the way back to the 1970s.
-But unfortunately, this is not history.
-It's the present.
-Across the globe, transgender people are murdered at extremely high rates, and little is done to protect them.

 "When the Transgender Day of Remembrance first began, trans people were nameless victims in many cases," Smith wrote in 2014 in The Advocate.
 "Our killers would do their best to erase our existence from the world.
 And law enforcement, the media and others would continue the job."

 2) So, what is the purpose of TDOR?